david-abraham-lbs/david-abraham-lbs.github.io/_pages/about.md

 ---
 permalink: /
-title: "David Abraham's professional website"
+title: "Welcome to David Abraham's professional website"
 author_profile: true
 redirect_from:
   - /about/